2023 BMW X2

 BMW started the whole SUV coupe craze with the original X5-based X6 model.
 With a fastback roofline for a sportier look, the X6 had less passenger and cargo space but cost more.
 It took a while, but once the concept caught on with style-conscious customers, BMW expanded the "less is more" approach to create the X3-based X4 and the X1-based X2.

-Cost to DriveCost to drive estimates for the 2023 BMW X2 sDrive28i 4dr SUV (2.0L 4cyl Turbo 8A) and comparison vehicles are based on 15,000 miles per year (with a mix of 55% city and 45% highway driving) and energy estimates of N/A undefined in Virginia.
+Cost to DriveCost to drive estimates for the 2023 BMW X2 sDrive28i 4dr SUV (2.0L 4cyl Turbo 8A) and comparison vehicles are based on 15,000 miles per year (with a mix of 55% city and 45% highway driving) and energy estimates of $4.45 per gallon for premium unleaded in Ohio.

 X2 sDrive28i